security-notes/infobyte-faraday-wiki/Searcher.md

 |  			actions 		    |  			The actions are the response that 			each rule gives having account the desire goal.
 There are 4 kinds 			of actions: 			UPDATE, ALERT, DELETE and EXECUTE, these will be explained 			later 		                                                 |  			Yes 		       |  			--UPDATE:severity=critical 			--UPDATE:confirmed=True 			--UPDATE:refs=nessus-333 			--UPDATE:-refs=nmap-10 			--UPDATE:template=tempId 			--ALERT:test@gmail.com 			--EXECUTE:/create_task.sh 			--DELETE: 		 |  			Specific format 		              |

-## Step 2
+### Step 2 - Running the Searcher

-Now we can run searcher, it’s important to know all the options that it has to get a desired result, to do this we can type  _**$ ./searcher.py -h**_ in the terminal.
+Now we can run Searcher, it’s important to know all the options it needs to get a desired result, to do this we can execute `./searcher.py -h` in the terminal.

     usage: searcher.py [-h] -w WORKSPACE [-s SERVER] [-u USER] [-p PASSWORD] [-o OUTPUT] [-e EMAIL] [-ep EMAIL_PASS] [-mp MAIL_PROTOCOL]